eantonini/Global_wind_droughts/README.md

 # Global wind droughts
 This repository contains scripts to reproduce the results of the following paper:

-Enrico G. A. Antonini, Edgar Virgüez, Sara Ashfaq, Lei Duan, Tyler H. Ruggles, Ken Caldeira, "Global distribution of and trends in wind droughts", Communications Earth & Environment, 2024.
+Enrico G. A. Antonini, Edgar Virgüez, Sara Ashfaq, Lei Duan, Tyler H. Ruggles, Ken Caldeira, "Identification of reliable locations for wind power generation through a global analysis of wind droughts", Communications Earth & Environment, 2024.

 If you need a copy of the paper or have any questions about the scripts, please email me at enrico.antonini@cmcc.it.